APB9785/APB9785.github.io/blogs/testing_contexts_with_phx_gen_auth.md

 end
 ```

-Now our tests should pass, for the most part...
+Now most of our tests should pass, but there are probably still a few failures...

 You'll notice that some of our tests call `Comments.create_comment/1` directly, using the module attributes.
-This will not be adequate because there is no way to know at compile time what the author's id will be.
+This will not be adequate because there is no way for the module to know at compile time what the author's id will be.
 Instead, let's follow the example from `comment_fixture/1` and use `Enum.into/2` to create the full set of attrs.
 Then, that will get passed to `Comments.create_comment/1` instead:
 ```
 test "create_comment/1 with valid data creates a comment", %{user: user} do attrs = Enum.into(%{author_id: user.id}, @valid_attrs)